GRIP FAQs

 Will there be recordings of each session in case I am unable to attend or lose connection?

 YES!
-We will have each session available in a recorded view-only version.
+We will have each virtual session available in a recorded view-only version.
 These recordings will be posted the day after the class session and will be available for 14 days after the end of the course.
-The recordings will be view only, not downloadable, and are for registered attendees only.
+The recordings will be view-only, not downloadable, and available only to registered attendees.

 GRIP Genealogy Institute In-person Information